Governors at Evington Valley

 The Governors of Evington Valley are made up of representatives from parents, staff and the Local Authority.
 Co-opted members, who usually work or live in the immediate area, take up remaining places.
-The full Governing body meets once a term with separate meetings for the Finance and Personal committee, Curriculum committee and Health and Safety committee.
-The Governing Body have recently completed a reconstitution and the structure in the table below is the outcome of this process.
+The full Governing body meets once a term with separate meetings for the Finance and Personal committee, School Improvement committee and Safeguarding committee.
+The Governing Body have completed a reconstitution and the structure in the table below is the outcome of this process.

 Governing Body Structure with effect from September 2015